edawu11/VeloEV/README.md

 ## 📚 Reference
 If you use VeloEV in your research, please cite our paper:

-Yida Wu, Chuihan Kong, Zhixiang Lin, Xiaobo Sun, Jin Liu.
+Yida Wu, Chuihan Kong, Xu Liao, Zhixiang Lin, Xiaobo Sun, Jin Liu.
 Comprehensive benchmarking of RNA velocity methods across single-cell datasets.
 Preprint.
 2025.

 ## 📄 License